noir-lang/noir/yarn-project/aztec/README.md

   - `yarn build`
     And you should be good to go!

-From the `aztec-sandbox` directory, you can run the two existing examples:
+From the `aztec` directory, you can run the two existing examples:

 - Deployment, mint and transfer on an Aztec Private Token
   - `yarn run:example:token`